edgedb/edgedb/doc/ref/edgeql/fundamentals.rst

 Multisets
 +++++++++

-Every EdgeQL expression evaluates to a non-nested *multiset* (a set that allows duplicate elements) of some data.
-However, it's worth nothing that some of the basic building blocks always produce *sets* (i.e. they guarantee that there are no duplicate elements).
+Every EdgeQL expression evaluates to a non-nested `multiset` (a set that allows duplicate elements) of some data.
+However, it's worth nothing that some of the basic building blocks always produce `sets` (i.e. they guarantee that there are no duplicate elements).
-Specifically paths that end with a link which is pointing to a *concept* (e.g. ``Issue.owner``) always produce sets of unique objects.
+Specifically paths that end with a link which is pointing to a `concept` (e.g. ``Issue.owner``) always produce sets of unique objects.
 This is due to 2 properties of EdgeDB:

-1) No two data graph nodes contain the same *object*.
+1) No two data graph nodes contain the same `object`.

-2) The value of a path is given by the collection of the values within the *set* of target data graph nodes.
+2) The value of a path is given by the collection of the values within the `set` of target data graph nodes.

-So because a path expression denotes a set of unique data graph nodes, it follows that it also evaluates to a unique set of *objects* from those nodes.
+So because a path expression denotes a set of unique data graph nodes, it follows that it also evaluates to a unique set of `objects` from those nodes.

-This is not true for a path targeting an *atom* (or any non-concept).
+This is not true for a path targeting an `atom` (or any non-concept).
 Multiple graph nodes are allowed to contain the same atomic value.
-So a path like ``Issue.time_estimate`` could evaluate to a *multiset* with duplicates.
+So a path like ``Issue.time_estimate`` could evaluate to a `multiset` with duplicates.

 .. note::

-    For the sake of brevity, this documentation uses the word *sets* when referring to expression values.
-It is to be understood that in the general case this implies a *multiset* instead.
+    For the sake of brevity, this documentation uses the word `sets` when referring to expression values.
+It is to be understood that in the general case this implies a `multiset` instead.
 When a disambiguation is necessary the uniqueness of elements is explicitly addressed.

+.. _ref_edgeql_fundamentals_function:

 Functions
 ---------